jwickowski/codepruner.com/src/codepruner.com/content/english/post/2023/2029-09-22-how-to-run-postgresql-and-adminer-or-pgadmin-with-docker-compose.md

 type: "trending"
 ---

 I usually develop in .net and I use SqlServer database, but sometimes it is time to change the environment a bit and try something new.
 I decided to use PostgreSQL.
 It is a new tool for me, so I had some trouble at the beginning with running that with docker compose, because I wasn't able to establish a connection by `Adminer` and `pgAdmin`.
-Take a look at how to fix it.
+Take a look at how I solved the issue.

 ### Lets start with docker-compose.yml file
 {{<code language="yaml" file="/static/examples/CodePruner.Examples/PostgresAndDockerCompose/docker-compose.yml" >}}